nd-btw/pokeemerald-expansion/README.md

 * Pokemon Expansion (up to Gen 7)
 * Item Expansion (up to Gen 7)
 * Battle mode fixed to Set
+* Gen6+ Exp.
+Share
+* Adjustments to Pokémon and move stats
 * New trainer sprites (WIP)
 * Pick from several window border colors
 * Streamlined new game experience